ericmoritz/arbeiter/README.md

     job.run()

-This listens for items being pushed into the "input" queue and then forwards them to the output queue.
+This listens for items being pushed into the "input" queue and then forwards them to the queue named "output".

 To publish a message: